CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 Deliver engaging and high quality learning content to students.
    #.
 Help current CSE students gain teaching and volunteering experience.

+#.
+The assets and income of the club shall be applied solely to further its objects and no portion shall be distributed directly or indirectly to the members of the club except as genuine compensation for services rendered or expenses incurred on behalf of the organisation.

 Definitions
 -----------